 The BBO Big Band was formed in 1986 and plays classic big band swing music to raise funds for local charities and good causes.
-2016 is a really special year as it is the bands 30th anniversary and the band are delighted to have just surpassed the sum of £350,000 raised for local charities.
+As I write at the beginning of 2023, our fundraising has just passed £450,000.
+Thank you for your support

 As the leader of the BBO I inherited the ‘pad of music’ from Roy Hole when he retired.
-I have appointed a number of musical directors over the years, which have included trumpet player Sid Busby, world renowned percussionist Alan Graham and up until this year Bill Skelton who has been the band’s longest serving MD.
-I am taking the role of Musical Direction for this special year and I am delighted that Bill has remained with the band returning to his first love, playing the Trombone, I and all the band would like to thank him for his outstanding commitment to the band.
+I have appointed a number of musical directors over the years, which have included trumpet player Sid Busby, world renowned percussionist Alan Graham and Bill Skelton who has been the band’s longest serving MD.

-We are regularly booked to play at fundraising events, so please check out our news and gig pages for upcoming events.
+We are regularly booked to play at fundraising events, so please check out our news and gig pages for upcoming events by clicking here

 If you are interested in booking the band then please check out FAQ page.